Archynetys Live news trend intelligence

 The brief

-Caleb Williams, quarterback for the Chicago Bears, sought to trademark the nickname 'Iceman,' but the United States Patent and Trademark Office (USPTO) denied the application.
-Coverage from the Chicago Sun-Times, NBC Sports, ESPN, Bleacher Report, and Yahoo Sports emphasizes that the refusal was an initial action by the patent office.
+Caleb Williams, the quarterback for the Chicago Bears, had an application to trademark the nickname 'Iceman' denied by the United States Patent and Trademark Office (USPTO).
+Coverage from Reuters, ESPN, NBC Sports, and the Chicago Sun-Times emphasizes that the denial relates to product trademarks.

 Quick answers